HPInc/jipp/README.md

 ## Sample Applications

 ### jprint
-A very basic use case is demonstrated by the `jprint` sample app.
-To run it:
+Demonstrates a very simple print engine.
+To run:

 ```
 # build the app